1. Docker

 *-f - Follow

-option (follow) keeps the log output streaming in real-time, similar to tail -f
+The -f option (follow) keeps the log output streaming in real-time, similar to tail -f.

 - Save Logs to File: